JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-   invalidating EVERY entry's cached hash/latency strings — cached hash chains embed child func names, and any cache carried across the re-elaboration boundary may reference since-renamed entities (the class of bug behind the shared-wireguard GHDL "unit not found" failure).
+   invalidating EVERY entry's cached hash/latency strings — cached hash chains embed child func names, and any cache carried across the re-elaboration boundary may reference since-renamed entities (the class of bug behind a "unit not found" GHDL failure on a shared-across-instances design).
 Then `SYN.DO_SEEDED_CONFIRM_OR_SWEEP` runs **one** full-design synthesis.
 The loop stops only when the post-confirmation harvest **equals** the values this pass's Python consumed — meeting timing alone is not sufficient: realizing the seeded fractional slices hierarchically (e.g. into pipelined built-in div/mult entities with their own stage granularity) can change an instance's total latency even on a passing confirmation, and exiting then would build VHDL whose actual depth contradicts every `.latency`-derived constant baked into it (and desync the native simulator's latency emulation).
 When the totals change, the loop simply re-elaborates with the fresh numbers (an extra pass, typically converging